 Humans use energy to maintain a high energy society that provides a good quality of life.
 As a result, the amount of energy that people use continues to increase to meet this high energy demand (see the pages on the BRIC and N11 countries for great examples of this).
 Unfortunately, most of the world's primary energy comes from fossil fuels, which is why climate change is so hard to stop.

 There are lots of fossil fuels left.
 In fact, one of the biggest problems the world is facing today is that fossil fuels aren't going to run out!
 This has resulted in a lack of urgent need to find renewable and sustainable energy sources to replace fossil fuels.
-We have enough to continue burning these fuels for many decades to come, however, it will continue to induce problematic global warming, and climate change in general.
+There is enough to continue burning these fuels for many decades to come, however, it will continue to induce problematic global warming, and climate change in general.

 Governments will need to intervene to slow down the effects of climate change, however, individuals also make choices on their daily energy consumption as well.
 In the future, how climate change will affect the globe will depend both on how much and at what rate fossil fuels are burnt.